cascadium/OpenMAMA-omnm/README.md

 ## Usage Instructions

 After building, you will have a `libmamaomnmmsgimpl.so` library created.
-Add the directory containing this library to your `LD_LIBRARY_PATH` and set the macro property USE_OMNMSG to 1 in bridge.c for the ZeroMQ bridge.
+Add the directory containing this library to your `LD_LIBRARY_PATH` and set the following property in your `mama.properties` configuration file:

+    mama.payload.default=omnmmsg

 ## Related Projects